Revisiting maximum-a-posteriori estimation in log-concave models: Introduction

+{It is also worth mentioning that several recent works have studied MAP estimation in infinite-dimensional settings, which is important for our understanding of how the technique behaves in increasingly large problems.
+An important advance in this area is the connection of the topological description of the MAP estimate to a variational problem, developed in \cite{Dashti} for non-linear inverse problems in a Gaussian framework, and subsequently extended to non-Gaussian settings in \cite{Helin}.
+Agapiou et al. made another key contributions in this area by studying infinite-dimensional MAP estimation with Besov priors, which are very relevant to imaging sciences because they promote sparsity and preservation of edges\cite{Agapiou}.
+We also mention the recent work \cite{Sullivan} that further improves our understanding of modes in infinite dimensions.}

-In order to understand MAP estimation, in this paper we first revisit the choice of the loss function for Bayesian point estimation in the context of log-concave models.
-A main novelty is that, instead of specifying the loss directly, we use differential geometry to derive it automatically from the geometry of the model.
-Precisely, we show that under some regularity assumptions, the log-concavity of $p(x|y)$ induces a specific Riemannian differential geometry on the parameter space, and that taking into account this space geometry naturally leads to an intrinsic or {canonical} loss function to perform Bayesian point estimation.
-Following on from this, we establish that the canonical loss for the parameter space is the Bregman divergence associated with $\log p(x|y)$, and that the Bayesian estimator w.r.t. this loss is the MAP estimator.
-We then show that the MMSE estimator is the Bayesian estimator associated with the dual canonical loss, and propose universal estimation performance guarantees for MAP and MMSE estimation in log-concave models.
+In order to better understand MAP estimation, in this paper we first revisit the choice of the loss function for Bayesian point estimation in the context of models that are log-concave, where MAP is a convex problem (we limit our analysis to finite-dimensional problems).
+A main novelty of our analysis is that, instead of specifying the loss directly, we use differential geometry to derive the loss from the geometry of the model.
+Precisely, we show that under some regularity assumptions, the log-concavity of $p(x|y)$ induces a specific Riemannian differential geometry on the parameter space, and that taking into account this space geometry naturally leads to an intrinsic or {canonical} loss function to perform Bayesian point estimation in that space.
+Following on from this, we establish that the canonical loss for the parameter space is the Bregman divergence associated with $\phi(x) = -\log p(x|y)$, and that the Bayesian estimator w.r.t. this loss is the MAP estimator.
+We then show that the MMSE estimator is the Bayesian estimator associated with the dual canonical loss, and propose universal estimation performance guarantees for MAP and MMSE estimation in log-concave models. {We conclude by illustrating our theory with an application to linear inverse problems with sparsity-promoting wavelet priors, and an analysis of the regularisation-by-denoising models proposed recently in \cite{RED:2017}.}

-The remainder of the paper is organised as follows: section \ref{sec:Riemannian} introduces the elements of differential geometry that are essential to our analysis.
-In section \ref{sec:CanonicalBayesian} we present our main theoretical result: a decision-theoretic and differential-geometric derivation of MAP and MMSE estimation, as well as universal bounds on the estimation error involved.
+The remainder of the paper is organised as follows: Section \ref{sec:Riemannian} introduces the elements of differential geometry that are essential to our analysis.
+In Section \ref{sec:CanonicalBayesian} we present our main theoretical results: a decision-theoretic and differential-geometric derivation of MAP and MMSE estimation, with universal bounds on the estimation error involved.
+Section \ref{relax} discusses the impact of relaxing the regularity assumptions adopted in Section \ref{sec:CanonicalBayesian}.
 Conclusions are finally reported in section \ref{sec:Conclusion}.
 Proofs are presented in the appendix.